Attackfence-Techlabs-Private-Ltd/Donatix/README.md

 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt install python3.11 -y
 ```
 - SQLite: The tool uses SQLite for data storage.
 You can install SQLite by following the instructions on the official SQLite website.
 Command for installing SQLite:
 ```
 sudo apt-get install sqlite3
 ```
+- Run ``` sudo ./installPackages.sh ```.
+After cloning the repository.
+To install necessary file in your system.

 - The tool use your system interface.
-Open file ``` tsharkQuery.sh ``` and replace 'ens33' with your system interface.
-After saving run the following command to restart the service.
+Open file ``` /opt/attackfence/NDR/tsharkQueryData/tsharkQuery.sh ``` and replace 'ens33' with your system interface.
+After saving, run the following command to restart the service.
 ```
 sudo systemctl restart atf_tshark_query.service
 ```